Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 a remarketing campaign

-With these insights, you can better align your campaign structure with the funnel logic and also use the custom segments in Google Ads even more efficiently.
+With these insights, you can better align your campaign structure with the funnel logic and use the custom segments in Google Ads even more efficiently.

-4. remarketing as an essential measure to retain users
+4. Remarketing as an essential measure to retain users

-5. outlook on new ad formats & placements in Google AI Overviews
+5. Outlook on new ad formats & placements in Google AI Overviews

-Ads appear as usual before the Google AI Overview, then come the organic results
+Ads appear as usual before the Google AI Overview, then come the organic results.

-The Google AI Overview is in position zero, followed by ads and organic results
+The Google AI Overview is in position zero, followed by ads and organic results.

 How does the tracking of mentions in Google AI Overviews work?